MichaelRCruz/silicon-beach/essays/the-waitress-and-the-engineer.md

 Another significant moment for me, like the one in Chicago minus the romance, was the favor a Los Angeles Electrical Engineer did for me on the subway.
 He left, on the stairs, the documentation I needed to understand the world I lived in.
 It was some of the course work he completed in college and I am eternally thankful for the examples and practice problems he shared with me that he used to study for his exams.
 He sat next to me while I was talking with another passenger waiting for the train, but was in the corner of my vision.
 He looked like he had something on his mind and I noticed, but realized what was on his mind when I found his coursework on the stairs of the subway.

 If you and your family are reading this, then I get to say in front of the world, God bless you and your family forever.
 Even if I fail to understand the study material, what you did for me was the most love I have experienced in a few years.
-This might seem a little exaggerated, but I am without a family and I am without any friends and that should help everyone understand just how much that meant to me.
+This might seem a little exaggerated, but I am without a family and I am without any friends and that should help everyone understand just how much your favor meant to me.
 Thanks, my dude.
 You would be amazing to work with.
-I appreciate the faith you have in God because I would not have noticed any other way.
+I appreciate the faith you have in God because I would not have noticed you or those documents any other way.

 . . .